-- (1) Subject to the prior written approval of the Steering Committee, the Project Lead may terminate this Agreement, in whole or in part, as it applies to a Consortium Member (the "Terminated Consortium Member"), or any SOW, in whole or in part, as it applies the Terminated Consortium Member, at any time by providing written notice to the Terminated Consortium Member: - (a) where the Terminated Consortium Member becomes bankrupt or insolvent, goes into receivership or takes the benefit of any statute in force relating to bankrupt or insolvent debtors; - (b) an order is made or resolution passed for the winding up of the Terminated Consortium Member or the Terminated Consortium Member is dissolved: - (c) the Terminated Consortium Member has ceased to carry on business or has sold all or substantially all of its assets as part of the winding up of its affairs; - (d) the Terminated Consortium Member has submitted fraudulent, materially false or materially misleading information or has made misrepresentations of a fraudulent or material nature to the other Consortium Members or the Supercluster;
+- (1) Subject to the prior written approval of the Steering Committee, the Project Lead may terminate this Agreement, in whole or in part, as it applies to a Consortium Member (the "Terminated Consortium Member"), or any SOW, in whole or in part, as it applies the Terminated Consortium Member, at any time by providing written notice to the Terminated Consortium Member in the following circumstances: - (a) the Terminated Consortium Member becomes bankrupt or insolvent, goes into receivership or takes the benefit of any statute in force relating to bankrupt or insolvent debtors;

-- (e) the Terminated Consortium Member makes a materially false or misleading statement concerning support by the ISED or the Government of Canada in any internal or public communication; - (f) the Terminated Consortium Member is in material breach of a provision of this Agreement and such breach is incurable or the Terminated Consortium Member fails to cure such breach within 60 days of being given notice of such breach by the Project Manager; or - (g) the Terminated Consortium Member is in breach of Section 11.02 and when such breach is curable, the Terminated Consortium Member fails to cure such breach within 60 days of being given notice of such breach by the Project Manager. - (2) Subject to Section 10.04, upon the Terminated Consortium Member's receipt of such notice, this Agreement will be deemed to be terminated as it applies to such Terminated Consortium Member unless such termination is disputed under Section 10.03.
+- (b) an order is made, or resolution passed for the winding up of the Terminated Consortium Member or the Terminated Consortium Member is dissolved; - (c) the Terminated Consortium Member has ceased to carry on business or has sold all or substantially all of its assets as part of the winding up of its affairs; - (d) the Terminated Consortium Member has submitted fraudulent, materially false or materially misleading information or has made misrepresentations of a fraudulent or material nature to the other Consortium Members or the Supercluster; - (e) the Terminated Consortium Member makes a materially false or misleading statement concerning support by the ISED or the Government of Canada in any internal or public communication; - (f) the Terminated Consortium Member is in material breach of a provision of this Agreement and such breach is incurable or the Terminated Consortium Member fails to cure such breach within 60 days of being given notice of such breach by the Project Manager; - (g) the Terminated Consortium Member is in breach of a material provision of the Membership Agreement or in breach of the Supercluster Policies; or - (h) the Terminated Consortium Member is in breach of Section 11.02 (Consortium Member Representations, Warranties and Covenants) and when such breach is curable, the Terminated Consortium Member fails to cure such breach within 60 days of being given notice of such breach by the Project Manager. - (2) Subject to Section 9.06 (Survival), upon the Terminated Consortium Member's receipt of such notice, this Agreement will be deemed to be terminated as it applies to such Terminated Consortium Member unless such termination is disputed under Section 10.02 (Dispute Resolution Process).
 This Agreement will otherwise remain in force.